CODESOLE/Password-Generator/README.md

 # Password-Generator
-password generator with nice UI (This project is in the design stage.
-WIP)
+password generator with nice UI.

 Executable file is in the release => dist.rar !